Hasara-Thilakarathna/Hasara-Thilakarathna/README.md

 ### 👧 About Me :

 👋 Hello there!
-I'm Hasara Thilakarathna, a passionate and dedicated trainee software engineer on a journey to learn and grow in the world of software development.
+I'm Hasara Thilakarathna, a passionate and dedicated software engineer on a journey to learn and grow in the world of software development.

 🚀 I'm currently honing my skills and knowledge in the realm of programming, software design, and problem-solving.